Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 toc_sticky: true
 ---

-> **Update 1.
-November 2021**: Since this article was written, we have been busy improving App Service platform in this area.
-These changes are rollout out now and should complete by the end of November, so be aware that we may have not upgraded your app yet.
-The article has been updated to reflect many of these improvements.
-The improvements are:
->
-> * No need for Route All when using Azure DNS Private Zones
-> * Support for using Managed Identity over virtual network integration
-> * ARM support for deploying directly to secured registry
-> * Support for using Managed Identity for Windows containers*
-> * Support for custom docker registry with v2 API
-> * Support for custom DNS servers**
->
 > The default scenario for the article is now using system-assigned managed identity.
 An "Alternative scenarios" section with step for using credentials, user-assigned managed identity and custom registries has been added.
 >
 >**Windows containers do not support pulling images over virtual network integration*